SmartAgentProtocol/SmartAgents/Community Paper README.md

 ## Community chats With:
 David Johnston, Pedro Cruz, Scott Berenzweig, Erik Voorhees, Willy Ogorzaly, Jonathan Mohan, Jacob Farber, Ryan Singer, Michael Perklin, Parul Gujral, Eric Olszewski, Greg Osuri, Yonatan Ben Shimon, Craig Sellars, Jeff McDonald, Michal Pospieszalski, Luke Stokes & anonymous contributors.

-## Governance:
-There is no formal governance.
-There is no company.
-There is no foundation.
-It's all open source code.
-As long as Freedom of Speech & personal property rights exist, this is the way.
-The simple guiding principle is to "be excellent to each other".

 ## Phases of Smart Agent Development: